dimag0g/nios_duino/README.md

 this project, and that makes it clear what your specific problem is and what you have tried to solve it.
 You can always come back here if your question doesn't get an answer on Stack Exchange, but avoid double-posting from the start.

+VHDPlus IDE developers have posted a [video tutorial](https://youtu.be/YhavjKajX_w) which makes use of NIOSDuino.
+While the HDL workflow is substantially different from that of Quartus Prime, the software workflow is very similar.